shaunlebron/PterodactylAttack/README.md

 #### Building the game (don't forget this!)

-Whenever you make changes to the script, you must remember to "build" the game with the following command.
-Again, you must execute this from the command line at the repository:
+Whenever you make changes to the game, you must remember to "build" the game so that your changes are reflected.
+To do this, you must execute this from the command line at the repository:

 ```
 > python build.py